MSRG/LUCJSQDInitializationAnalysis/README.md

-# DDLUCJ
-Data-driven localized unitary cluster Jastrow ansatz
+# Analyzing Initialization Strategies for the Local Unitary Cluster Jastrow Ansatz within the Quantum-Centric Supercomputing Framework

 ## Update with path to files, visualization, etc. so I can help plot things for the paper - GMJ